YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda12/README.md

 scp -p /root/LabNetApp/Kubernetes_v6/Addendum/Addenda12/all_in_one.sh rhel5:
 ```

+Note that this script will create a cluster running v1.29 which is the one configured by default in the lab.
+If you have gone through the lab reset and are running v1.36, you can pass this version as a parameter for the script, in order to deploy the newest version.

 ## A. Kubernetes cluster creation

 Let's follow the same method used to create the first cluster.